sarthakkarora/LinkTree/README.md

 # My LinkTree

 Hi there!
-I’m excited to share **My LinkTree**, a web application I built using React.js.
+I’m excited to share my ** LinkTree**, a web application I built using React.js.
 This project is designed to help you effortlessly organize and display all your social media and profile links in one stylish and responsive platform.

 **What I’ve Created**:
 - **Centralized Link Management**: I’ve created a space where you can easily manage and showcase all your links in one place.